Irudhi Suttru: Box office

 The Tamil version of the film collected close to ₹17 lakh to total of ₹84.09 lakh and ₹56.98 lakh in first weekend.
 The film collected ₹19.93 lakh in UK and ₹16.96 lakh in Australia.

+Controversy

+Following the film's release Indian Boxer Thulasi Helen claimed that Irudhi Suttru was her real life story, stating that she narrated her real life accidents to Sudha Kongara and she used them without her consent, not crediting her name in the film.
+When Helen questioned Sudha, she threatened her.

 Awards and nominations

 Remake

 Sudha Kongara announced a Telugu remake of this film, following its success.
 It was titled as Guru (2017) with Venkatesh in the lead role alongside Ritika Singh, reprising her role from the original film.